 The Table now also identifies those flags whose ships suffered no detentions within a particular PSC region over the previous three years, but did not meet the relevant minimum requirement of inspections or arrivals to be included in the MOU white lists/ Qualship 21 program.
 In order to be identified in this way with respect to the Paris and Tokyo MOU white lists, a flag must have undergone at least one inspection in the previous three years.
-With respect to the Qualship 21 program, a flag must have undergone at least 3 PSC safety examinations in each of the previous three years and not been subject to any PSC detentions in that same period.
+With respect to the Qualship 21 program, a flag must have made at least three distinct arrivals in each of the previous three years.
 As regards the USCG Target List, flags which are listed as 'Medium Risk' on the list are identified with a neutral indicator.
 This is in alignment with the way in which the three PSC authorities present this information.